Data Record Requests

-Property Managers Stand to Benefit Most from Lawsuit
+Property Managers Stand to Benefit Most from Petition

-The papers filed in this matter identify the units that are owned by the people/entities bringing the claims against the Roney.
+The papers filed in this matter identify the units that are owned by the people/entities bringing the petition against our Association.
 We believe that a review of the data clearly shows that a majority of these units have high guest card issuances, which are typically associated with illegal overnight rental activity.
 But again, review the data for yourself and draw your own conclusions.

 Most Owners Follow the Rules and Do Not Exceed 20 Guest Cards Per Year